tylersmithSD/Dice_Roll-HTML/README.md

-# Dice_Roll-HTML
+# Dice_Roll-PHP
-HTML to simulate dice rolling and counts how many times it rolled to each side
+PHP to simulate dice rolling and counts how many times it rolled to each side